lucasdekam/nb2220-test/_sources/content/Exercise_set_3.md

 >    The entropy of an isolated system never decreases.

-For a more detailed description of the math, see David Tong's reader, page 122.
+For a more detailed description of the math, see David Tong's reader {cite:p}`tong_statphys`, page 122.

 ## References
 ```{bibliography}